njcleri/plots/README.md

 # Plots
-A dumping ground for various plotting code.
+A dumping ground for various plotting codes.